Mobius (TV series): Production

 Mobius series is a joint production among iQIYI, Youhug Media and Leben Wenhua.
-On March 2025, the filming of the series was wrapped, which took place in Guangdong; the production utilized urban and industrial settings to reflect the story’s modern and mysterious tone.
+In March 2025, the filming of the series was wrapped, which took place in Guangdong; the production utilized urban and industrial settings to reflect the story's modern and mysterious tone.
 Director Liu Zhangmu utilised illumination, contrast and color to effectively differentiate the progression of the time cycle.
 Certain scenes were set in Hong Kong and Macau, which required Bai Jingting to learn Cantonese for his role.
 The team incorporated Hong Kong style action and fight sequences into the series.
 Action director Zhang Peng, a veteran Hollywood stunt expert, expands traditional genres with an international perspective.

 On 17 March 2025, the first trailer unveiled at the Hong Kong TV Festival.
 On 24 April 2025, the official trailer was showcased at the iQIYI World Conference.
 On 27 June 2025, the series received distribution licence to broadcast 16 episodes.
 A promotional exhibition took place, featuring a themed clock representing a time loop and an interactive wall for fans to engage.
 On 4 October 2025, it got released on TrueID, Thailand; on LiTV and Line TV, Taiwan.